Tax-advantaged accounts

 • Contribute to your Edward Jones-sponsored HSA via payroll deductions during the year.

-You always have access to the money in your HSA.
-But if you use your account before age 65 for expenses that aren’t qualified, you’ll pay your current tax rate plus a 20% penalty at tax time.
+If you use your account before age 65 for expenses that aren’t qualified, you’ll pay your current tax rate plus a 20% penalty at tax time.
 After age 65, the penalty no longer applies.

 The U.S. Department of the Treasury sets the rules for HSAs.
 They’re applicable to almost anyone who enrolls in an Edward Jones Medical Plan.
 You’re not allowed to contribute if you: